ForestMint/training_with_robot_framework_and_robocop/README.md

 This project is about training with Robot Framework for [acceptance testing](https://en.wikipedia.org/wiki/Acceptance_testing) and Robocop for linting .robot files

+## Prerequisites

+### Requirements

+### Comfort

+have [RobotCode - Robot FrameWork Support](https://open-vsx.org/extension/d-biehl/robotcode) installed is your VSCode :
+    - it will color your .robot files to make them easier to read
+    - it will add the little Robot Framework logo as file symbol for your .robot files

 ## Process

 ### Step 1 - Create and set up the VM